 Barriers and Balustrades

 Barriers must be provided where there is a risk of falling from a height of more than 1000mm.
 Balustrades must be provided where there is a risk of falling from a balcony or other raised platform.
 Balustrades must be at least 1000mm in height.
+For residential projects, understanding decking regulations in Victoria alongside balustrade requirements ensures comprehensive safety across outdoor structures and elevated platforms.

 Compliance with Building Codes

 Stairs and handrails must comply with the Building Code of Australia (BCA) and AS 1657.
 Compliance with these standards ensures that stairs and handrails are safe and meet the minimum requirements for construction.
+Obtaining a building compliance certificate in Victoria confirms that completed works meet all relevant standards and may be required before an occupancy permit is issued.

 Slip Resistance and Safety

-Stairs and handrails must be slip-resistant to minimize the risk of slipping and falling.
+Stairs and handrails must be slip-resistant to minimise the risk of slipping and falling.
 Slip resistance classification must be in accordance with AS 4586.
 Slip-resistant nosings must be provided on stairs where there is a risk of slipping.

 Special Considerations

 Special considerations must be taken into account when designing stairs and handrails for people with disabilities.
-The design must comply with the Disability (Access to Premises – Buildings) Standards 2010.
+The design must comply with the Disability (Access to Premises — Buildings) Standards 2010.
+These requirements work alongside broader accessible design standards under the NCC, which specify similar accessibility thresholds for internal spaces throughout the building.

 Frequently Asked Questions